TITLE 77: PUBLIC HEALTH

 1) Laboratory tests for galactosemia may be performed by testing for total galactose (galactose and galactose-1-phosphate) or a deficiency of the galactose-l-phosphate uridyl transferase enzyme.
 Normal test results indicate a normal level of total galactose or the presence of the enzyme.
 Test results are abnormal when the level of total galactose is above the normal range or the presence of the enzyme is not detected.
 Normal ranges shall be established using accepted statistical techniques.

 2) When the galactose or enzyme levels are deemed abnormal, recommendations may be given to change the diet of the infant to a galactose free diet.
-The Department shall recommend a repeat newborn screening test or referral of the infant to a designated consultant for further diagnostic studies.
+The Department will recommend a repeat newborn screening test or referral of the infant to a designated medical specialist for further diagnostic studies.

 d) Congenital Adrenal Hyperplasia (secondary to 21-hydroxylase deficiency)